-February is LGBT+ History Month, and the theme for 2022 is 'Politics in Art: The Arc is Long'.
+February is LGBT+ History Month, and the theme for 2023 is 'Behind the Lens'.

 LGBT+ History Month takes place every February.
 It is a month long celebration of LGBT+ history and the history of gay rights and related civil rights movements.
-It aims to promote and celebrate equality and diversity.
+It aims to promote and celebrate equality and diversity for all LGBT+ people.

 The first LGBT+ History Month was celebrated in the UK in 2005.
-Since then it has grown, and now has a different theme each year.
-In 2022, the theme is 'Politics in Art: The Arc Is Long'.
-You can find more information, and details of a wide range of online events, on the LGBT+ History Month website.
+Since then it has grown and now has a different theme every year.
+In 2023 the theme is ‘Behind the Lens’, and aims to celebrate LGBT+ people’s contribution to cinema.
+You can find more information, resources and events on the LGBT+ History Month webpage.

 More information and resources can be found on Stonewall’s website.

 Trans Awareness in Higher Education - 7 February, 12.00-1.00pm

 Leeds University Business School will be holding a Trans Awareness in Higher Education lunchtime session via Zoom for staff, students and alumni.
 It will provide a non-judgemental space to learn how to create a positive experience for trans staff and students, and attendees will have the chance to ask questions and discuss problems specific to their area of work.